987839088534212

 Connecticut

-Connecticut does not have a mandated nurse-to-patient ratio.
+Connecticut does not have a mandated nurse-patient ratio.

-However, it passed Public Act 08-79 (An Act Concerning Hospital Staffing) on July 1, 2009, as a policy that requires hospitals to maintain nursing staff committees to oversee their nursing staff’s implementation of:
+However, it passed Public Act 08-79 (An Act Concerning Hospital Staffing) on July 1, 2009.
+This policy requires hospitals to maintain nursing staff committees to oversee their nursing staff’s implementation of:

 • Patient care policies